Immigration and Checkpoints Authority: Counter-terrorism

 ICA is Singapore's first line of defence against potential terrorist threats by restricting the movement of security sensitive persons across international borders.
 ICA also works closely with other agencies such as the Police and ISD to prevent terrorist attacks from occurring in Singapore.
 After the escape of Mas Selamat in 2008, all checkpoints immediately stepped up security checks.
 During the lead-up to the 2018 Trump-Kim Summit, Home Affairs Minister K. Shanmugam revealed that four people had been turned away at the checkpoints for terrorism related reasons.

 ICA is part of the Inter-Agency Coordination Group within the Republic of Singapore Navy's Maritime Security Task Force.
 ICA participated in the 2011 Exercise Northstar, in which immigration officers boarded ships to check for immigration offenders, firearms and explosives.
 ICA also participated in the 2013 Exercise Highcrest which simulated terrorist attacks on one of Singapore's checkpoints.

 In 2020, ICA stepped up its security measures and increased patrols after a series of terrorist attacks in France.
 Sixteen foreigners were also repatriated after investigations by ISD.

 Services Centres

 ICA has three services centres which caters to the different demographics in Singapore.

-The Citizen Services Centre issues the pink National Registration Identity Card (NRIC), the certificate of citizenship and the Singapore passport.
+The Citizen Services Centre issues the pink National Registration Identity Card (NRIC), the certificate of citizenship and the Singaporean passport.
 The Registry of Births and Deaths is also under the Citizen Services Centre.

 The Permanent Resident Centre issues the blue NRIC for permanent residents as well as entry and re-entry permits.

 The Visitor Services Centre issues visit pass extensions, visas and long term visit passes.